jmquigley/gadgets/docs/lib/editor/Editor.md

 to the current text.
 - `kbUndo="ctrl+z" {string}` - keyboard combo for undoing the previous set of operations.
+- `resizerWidth=10 {number}` - When the preview mode is turned on a slider is presented between the editor and the preview.
+This is the width in pixels of that slider.
 - `scheme={foreground: "white", background: "black"} {Object}` - the
 color customizations used by the markup processor.
 It contains the following
 keys: